Learn something new every day

+In most cases, the power to define and prosecute federal crimes comes from the national laws at the highest level.
 In the U.S,, for example, the federal government is empowered through the U.S. Constitution to establish both civil and criminal laws.
-For criminal matters, the federal government decides what type of conduct or actions will constitute a federal offense or a federal crime within its borders.
-For example, the Mann Act is a federal law that makes it a federal crime to transport a female from one state to another or to a foreign nation for purposes of prostitution or any immoral purpose.
+For criminal matters, the federal government decides what type of conduct or actions will constitute a federal crime within its borders, often through Acts of Congress or other laws that are written and voted on as part of a democratic, collaborative process.
+For example, the Mann Act is a federal law that makes it a federal crime to transport a female from one state to another or to a foreign nation for purposes of prostitution or any “immoral purpose.”

-Most crimes in the U.S. fall under the jurisdiction of the state where the offense occurs.
+Prosecution is usually local in any event, particularly in larger countries.
+Most crimes in the U.S., for instance, fall under the jurisdiction of the state where the offense occurs.
 In other words, must criminal acts are considered under the jurisdiction of the individual state.
 The federal government, however, has the power to determine what types of crime constitute a federal offense.
 There must be a specific provision in the Constitution or enabling legislation enacted by Congress that empowers the federal government to regulate a particular area; in general, however, the federal government cannot simply take away a state’s power to regulate activity that occurs within its boundaries.

 Federal crimes are a pretty huge deal, and most people don’t seem to really understand the difference between breaking federal laws and state laws.

 Both are serious, naturally, but messing with the big boys just isn’t smart.